 Under rare circumstances, students may substitute one approved intercultural/international course for the foreign language requirement if they submit appropriate data/documentation and have approval from the ARC committee.

 In order to get accommodations, student must present documentation from a licensed practitioner (doctor, therapist, etc.).
-Students will also fill out a disclosure form (see link to right).
+Students will also fill out a disclosure form (see link to left).
 Once all of the materials are in, your files goes to committee and accommodations are considered for approval.

 Guilford’s Accessibility Plan focuses on breaking down barriers and fostering a culture of acceptance and support for differences and to develop attitudes that promote equality, inclusion, respect, and diversity.